Racks-Labs/audit-coleccion-nft-2/report/report.md

 ```

 ## Possible Improvements <a name="improvements"></a>
-*Check the presale POC for the whitelist implementation*
+*Check the presale POC on the repository for the whitelist implementation.*

 ***[Could use ERC-2891 for royalties](https://docs.opensea.io/docs/part-3-set-your-drop-earnings#creator-earnings)**: Would make your royalties on by the following function interface:*
 ```solidity